mkdecisiondev/devdocs/aws/advanced-topics/introduction-to-cloudformation/introduction-to-cloudformation.md

 }
  ```

 There are two main actions going on with this script, separated by `&&`.
 The first thing that is happening is that our build script is being run.
-This means that the transpiled bundled code in the `build` folder will be updated.
+This means that the transpiled bundled code in the `build` folder will be updated by Webpack.

 The second action is an AWS CLI command `cloudformation package`.
 AWS SDK Documentation for this command can be found [here](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/package.html).
 This command takes some flags: